loader image

 Do I need to be physically fit?

-What flora and fauna will I see in Kyrgyzstan?
+What flora and fauna will I see?

 Is Kyrgyzstan safe?